Dr. Wendy L. Klein

-My current research on Japanese immigrant families with autistic children in the U.S. examines autistic childhood and adolescence in a bilingual/bicultural context, focusing primarily on language and communication, approaches to education, and notions of social inclusion.
+I recently began a new study on Japanese immigrant families with children on the autism spectrum.
+This research draws from approaches in sociolinguistics, linguistic anthropology and psychological anthropology to examine communicative norms, bilingualism/biculturalism, approaches to education, and notions of social inclusion in the lives of these children.
 I have also conducted interdisciplinary research on language and communication in family life, in collaboration with colleagues at the UCLA Sloan Center on the Everyday Lives of Families (CELF).

 LING/ANTH 170: Introduction to Linguistics